Dutoprol extended-release tablets

-Diarrhea; dizziness; drowsiness; headache; light-headedness; mild sore throat; runny or stuffy nose; tiredness.
+Diarrhea; dizziness; drowsiness; headache; mild sore throat; runny or stuffy nose; tiredness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); burning, numbness, or tingling; chest pain; chills, fever, or sore throat; cold hands and feet; decreased urination; dry mouth or eyes; eye pain; fainting; fast, slow, or irregular heartbeat; hallucinations; mood or mental changes (eg, depression); muscle pain, cramps, or weakness; nausea; red, swollen, blistered, or peeling skin; restlessness; severe or persistent dizziness, drowsiness, or light-headedness; severe or persistent stomach pain; shortness of breath; sudden, unexplained weight gain; swelling of the hands, ankles, legs, or feet; symptoms of low blood sodium levels (eg, confusion, seizures, sluggishness); unusual bruising or bleeding; unusual thirst, weakness, or fatigue; vision changes (eg, decreased vision clearness); vomiting; wheezing; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); burning, numbness, or tingling; chest pain; chills, fever, or sore throat; cold hands and feet; decreased urination; dry mouth or eyes; fainting; fast, slow, or irregular heartbeat; hallucinations; mood or mental changes (eg, depression); red, swollen, blistered, or peeling skin; restlessness; severe or persistent dizziness, drowsiness, or light-headedness; severe or persistent stomach pain; shortness of breath; sudden, unexplained weight gain; swelling of the hands, ankles, legs, or feet; symptoms of electrolyte problems (eg, mood changes, confusion, muscle pain or weakness, irregular heartbeat, seizures, loss of appetite, severe nausea or vomiting, sluggishness); unusual bruising or bleeding; unusual thirst, weakness, or fatigue; wheezing; yellowing of the skin or eyes.